 4 - Do I have a preeclampsia test?

-Every prenatal appointment, your doctor checks your blood pressure and urine for protein to see if you have preeclampsia.
-Ultrasound may be used to check on your infant’s health by your healthcare professional.
+At every prenatal appointment, your doctor checks your blood pressure and urine for protein to see if you have preeclampsia.
+Your healthcare professional may use ultrasound to check on your infant’s health.

 5 - What is the most common week to get preeclampsia?

-Preeclampsia is most frequent in the final trimester of pregnancy.
-At any point after 20 weeks gestation and up to six weeks following birth, there is a chance that a baby will be born with a congenital heart defect.
+Preeclampsia is most frequent in the final trimester of pregnancy, at any point after 20 weeks gestation and up to six weeks following birth.
 Early-onset preeclampsia refers to preeclampsia that occurs before 34 weeks of pregnancy.

 6 - Is there a time frame for the initiation of preeclampsia?